joesloan25/bookbot/README.md

 # bookbot
-boot.dev project (at least to start, want to try to add some LLM analysis features)
+my first project for boot.dev (at least to start, want to try to add some LLM analysis features)